Penrose interpretation: Overview

-Penrose's idea is inspired by quantum gravity, because it uses both the physical constants $\hbar$ and $G$.
-It is an alternative to the Copenhagen interpretation, which posits that superposition fails when an observation is made (but that it is non-objective in nature), and the many-worlds interpretation, which states that alternative outcomes of a superposition are equally "real", while their mutual decoherence precludes subsequent observable interactions.
+Penrose's idea is inspired by quantum gravity because it uses both the physical constants $\hbar$ and $G$.
+It is an alternative to the Copenhagen interpretation which posits that superposition fails when an observation is made (but that it is non-objective in nature), and the many-worlds interpretation, which states that alternative outcomes of a superposition are equally "real," while their mutual decoherence precludes subsequent observable interactions.

 Penrose's idea is a type of objective collapse theory.
 For these theories, the wavefunction is a physical wave, which experiences wave function collapse as a physical process, with observers not having any special role.
 Penrose theorises that the wave function cannot be sustained in superposition beyond a certain energy difference between the quantum states.
 He gives an approximate value for this difference: a Planck mass worth of matter, which he calls the "'one-graviton' level".
 He then hypothesizes that this energy difference causes the wave function to collapse to a single state, with a probability based on its amplitude in the original wave function, a procedure derived from standard quantum mechanics.
 Penrose's "'one-graviton' level" criterion forms the basis of his prediction, providing an objective criterion for wave function collapse.
 Despite the difficulties of specifying this in a rigorous way, he proposes that the basis states into which the collapse takes place are mathematically described by the stationary solutions of the Schrödinger–Newton equation.

-Recent work indicates an increasingly deep inter-relation between quantum mechanics and gravitation.
+Recent theoretical work indicates an increasingly deep inter-relation between quantum mechanics and gravitation.